akamai/terraform-provider-akamai/docs/resources/property_activation.md

 * `property_id` - (Required) The property’s unique identifier, including the `prp_` prefix.
 * `contact` - (Required) One or more email addresses to send activation status changes to.
 * `version` - (Required) The property version to activate.
 Previously this field was optional.
-It now depends on the `property` resource to identify latest instead of calculating it locally.
+It now depends on the `akamai_property` resource to identify latest instead of calculating it locally.
 This association helps keep the dependency tree properly aligned.
 * `network` - (Optional) Akamai network to activate on, either `STAGING` or `PRODUCTION`. `STAGING` is the default.

 ### Deprecated arguments